-The overall goal of the proposed EA is to fulfill the country's obligation under Article 7 of the SC which is to review and update the NIP and submit it to the COP within two years the amendments enter into force.

-The activities of the proposed EA will fill the gaps required to review and update the NIP.
+B. ENABLING ACTIVITY The overall goal of the EA is to fulfill the country's obligation under Article 7 of the SC which is to review and update the NIP and submit it to the COP within two years the amendments enter into force.
+GOALS, OBJECTIVES, AND ACTIVITIES (The proposal should briefly justify and describe the project framework.
+Identify also key stakeholders involved in the project including the private sector, civil The activities of the proposed EA will fill the gaps required to review and update the NIP.
 This will include: i) strengthening the national coordination mechansim by involving additional stakeholders on new POPs; ii) establishing working groups with expertise on new POPs; iii) updating and reviewing the original 12 POPs; iv) conducting a basic inventory of new POPs; v) assessing the regulatory and policy framework and institutional capacities to manage new POPs, and vi) prioritizing and drafting relevant objectives and action plans for reducing and phasing out new POPs.
 Relevant stakeholders will be consulted and engaged throughout the project implementation process.
-The updated, endorsed and submitted NIP will provide a basis for identifying activities to be implemented as post-NIP projects, in accordance with the requirements of the SC.

-The proposed EA project will focus on the attainment of the following outcomes:

-- The updated National Implementation Plan (NIP) is endorsed and submitted by the government to the COP; - Participating stakeholders are able to manage the additional POPs with newly developed technical skills, expertise and awareness.
+The updated, endorsed and submitted NIP will provide a basis for identifying activities to be implemented as post-NIP projects, in accordance with the requirements of the SC. society organizations, local and indigenous communities, and their respective roles, as applicable.
+Describe also how the gender dimensions are considered in project design and implementation.)
+The proposed EA project will focus on the attainment of the following outcomes: The updated National Implementation Plan (NIP) is endorsed and submitted by the Government to the COP; Participating stakeholders are able to manage the additional POPs with newly developed technical skills, expertise and awareness.